osisoft/sample-adh-authentication_authorization-nodejs/README.md

    ```

 5. Open a browser and navigate to `http://localhost:5004`
-6. Click on `Login` and follow the prompts to log in to ADH
+6. Click on `Login` and follow the prompts to log in to Cds

 ## Running the automated test